 Ingredients You’ll Need

-- Light Brown Sugar: Adds moisture and a deep caramel note to both the crust and apples.
+- Light Brown Sugar: I love how it adds a slight molasses note, especially in the crust and apples.

-- Sour Cream and Applesauce: These two lighten the filling and add subtle tang and moisture without weighing it down.
+- Sour Cream and Applesauce: These keep the cheesecake moist with tang and a little fruitiness.

-- Lemon Juice: Keeps the apples bright and stops them from browning during cooking.
+- Lemon Juice: Keeps the apples bright and prevents browning while cooking.

 Variations